Melissa Jarrett: Storylines

-One afternoon, while being influenced by Todd's criminal friend Boof, the teens begin a drinking session which immediately proves dangerous for Melissa as she suffers from epilepsy, luckily Beverly is on hand to help.
+One afternoon, while being influenced by Todd's criminal friend Boof, the teens begin a drinking session, which immediately proves dangerous for Melissa since she has epilepsy.
+Luckily, Beverly is on hand to help.
 Melissa becomes close friends with animal rights activist Kerry Bishop (Linda Hartley-Clark) and is distraught when Kerry is shot and killed protesting against duck hunting.
 Melissa and Josh then concoct a scheme to expose Lassiter's for using frozen tuna and they sneak into the kitchens and head towards the fridge where they find the tuna but a kitchen hand shuts the door, leaving Josh and Melissa trapped.
 Josh quickly stops the fan from freezing them but Melissa is in danger due to suffering from epilepsy and not having her medication to hand.
 The couple are saved but Paul Robinson (Stefan Dennis) is unimpressed with the damaged fridge and demands payment for repairs.

 When Melissa hears rumours of new teacher Mr Gibbs (Simon Woodward) having previously sexually assaulted a girl at his last school, she begins a crusade against him and immediately becomes paranoid that Gibbs is after her.
+Melissa confides in principal Dorothy Burke (Maggie Dence) that a teacher who looked like Gibbs molested her at her previous school and she was too scared to report him.
 In the end, Melissa is forced to apologise when Gibbs tells her his side of the story.
-When Todd, Josh and Cody accidentally causes an explosion in the science lab while trying to brew their own alcohol, Melissa, who is leaving for America with her family, takes the blame so she cannot be punished for it.
-However, her friends will not allow her to accept the blame and tell principal Dorothy Burke (Maggie Dence) that Melissa is innocent.
+When Todd, Josh and Cody accidentally cause an explosion in the science lab while trying to brew their own alcohol, Melissa, who is leaving for America with her family, takes the blame so she cannot be punished for it.
+However, her friends will not allow her to accept the blame and tell Dorothy that Melissa is innocent.

+Thirty-two years later, Melissa returns to Erinsborough as part of a protest to save Erinsborough High School.
+She is interviewed by Summer Hoyland, to whom she reminisces over Cody and Todd, who have both since died.
+She also reveals that she reunited with Josh over their grief for their friends, and they had been married for the last twenty years.